Our Aeronautics, Aircraft Systems/Operations and Jet Engine Short Courses.

 - Aircraft Performance – Range & Endurance, Glides, Climbs, Takeoffs & Landings, and much more

-All aeronautics courses include an excursion that allows “hands on” examination of aircraft and further reinforces lesson objectives.
+All aeronautics short courses include an excursion that allows “hands on” examination of aircraft and further reinforces lesson objectives.
 Although course focus is clearly on conventional airplanes, discussion expands to other air vehicles, including airships, helicopters, UAVs, stealth, hypersonic, STOL, and micro-air vehicles.

 Practical Aeronautics offers an introductory AIRCRAFT SYSTEMS course:

 - Introduction to Aircraft Systems – A Practical Perspective (20 hrs)